The Grosse Pointe Power Squadron organized in 1939 is a unit of the United States Power

 organizational structure is comprised of 33 districts located througout the US.
 Grosse Pointe Power Squadron is a member of District 9.

-District 9 has 25 local squadrons.
-24 squadrons are located in the Lower Peninsula of Michigan and 1 squadron in northern Indiana.
-The squadrons range in size from about 35 to 400 members.
-The district serves as the link between the national organization and the local squadron.
-It serves as a resource to the squadron leadership by providing information to the squadrons.
+District 9 has 15 local squadrons located in the Lower Peninsula of Michigan.
+The district serves as the link between the national organization and the local squadrons.
+It serves as a resource to the squadrons' leadership by providing information to the squadrons.
 It also provides feedback to the national organization about items of concern to the squadrons.

 Since 1942, the Grosse Pointe Power Squadron has taught all educational classes, including Navigation.
 In 1945 our official publication, TARS & TRIPE was created.
 GPPS grew with its membership passing the three hundred mark in 1961.
 Our Squadron is the largest Squadron in District 9.
-In 1964 USPS celebrated its golden anniversary and GPPS celebrated its twenty-fifth anniversary that same year.
-1989 marked the Grosse Pointe Power Squadron's 50th anniversary.
+In 2014 USPS celebrated its 100th Anniverary and GPPS celebrated its 75th anniversary that same year.

 Squadron Burgee Heraldry - the blue border depicts the land that surrounds Lake St. Clair.
 The yellow area and line defines Lake St. Clair, the St. Clair River, the Detroit River and the border represents the boundary between the United States and Canada.
 The red semicircle is our home base, the Grosse Pointe Yacht Club, where we hold our meetings, classes and social functions.
 The Grosse Pointe Power Squadron is a very active squadron, teaching the Squadron Boating Course and a variety of seminars to its members and the general public.
 We also teach the advanced grade and elective classes to our membership.
 In addition to our Education Mission we also have many social events, and boating rendezvous.